NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Weight of Guilt.md

-**Prerequisites** redeemer cause
+**Prerequisites** redemption cause
 * * *
 Guilt clouds the minds of those who ignore your [[Actions/Glimpse of Redemption|Glimpse of Redemption]].
-Instead of making the triggering creature enfeebled 2, you can make it [[Conditions/Stupefied 1|Stupefied 2]] for the same duration.
+Instead of making the triggering creature enfeebled 2, you can make it [[Conditions/Stupefied|Stupefied 2]] for the same duration.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*